 GUIDE TABLE OF CONTENTS

-SAIGON AT A GLANCE
+HO CHI MINH CITY AT A GLANCE

-Formerly known as Saigon, it was merged with surrounding Gia Định Province in 1976 and renamed Ho Chi Minh City in honor of the communist revolutionary leader credited for uniting the country at the end of the Vietnam War.
+Formerly known as Saigon, it was merged with surrounding Gia Dinh Province in 1976 and renamed Ho Chi Minh City in honor of the communist revolutionary leader credited for uniting the country at the end of the Vietnam War.

 The locals we interacted with did in fact refer to their city as Saigon rather than Ho Chi Minh City.
 I’ll be using both terms interchangeably in this guide.

-BEST TIME TO VISIT
+BEST TIME TO VISIT SAIGON

 Unlike Hanoi in the north that sees climate changes akin to the four seasons, Saigon only has two seasons – dry (Dec-Apr) and wet (May-Nov).
 It stays warm throughout the year with an average temperature of about 28°C (82°F).

 WET SEASON: The wet season in Saigon is from May until November.
 Humidity is at its highest and tropical storms are more frequent.
-Unless you like rainy and sticky weather, then it’s probably best to go during the dry season.
+Unless you like rainy and humid weather, then it’s probably best to go during the dry season.

 WHERE TO EXCHANGE CURRENCY